Multifarious Publications

 Journal of Neurophysiology, 2024, 132(6), 1823-1836.

 This study combines rehabilitation, motor adaptation, and psychology to understand how a complex neuromotor impairment interacts with executive function during locomotion.
-Novel contributions include our new approach to perturbing locomotion with an artificial impairment and investigating “hot” or emotional executive function in addition to the more commonly studies “cold” or logical locomotion.
-Interestingly, we found that it wasn’t the artificial impairment that impacted executive function per se, but the associated discomfort.
-Moreover, rather than impairing executive function, discomfort had a faciliatory effect.
+Novel contributions include our new approach to perturbing locomotion with an artificial impairment delivered using electrical stimulation, and investigating “hot” or emotional executive function in addition to the more commonly studied “cold” or logical locomotion.
+Interestingly, we found that it wasn’t the artificial impairment itself that impacted executive function, but rather the associated discomfort.
+Moreover, rather than impairing executive function, discomfort had a facilitatory effect.
+Does this mean, if the situation warrants, that we should make ourselves uncomfortable to sharpen our attention?
+What does this mean for those with chronic, long-term, discomfort or pain from injury or disease?

 [Editorial commentary on Manczurowsky et al. (2024)]